What’s it about?

-You'll need flexibility and creativity to help students move more and sit less during the COVID-19 pandemic.
-Try these ideas in your classroom, with attention to routine public health practices and guidance from your school authority.
+You'll need flexibility and creativity to help students move more and sit less during the school day.
+Try these ideas in your classroom, with attention to COVID-19 prevention and protection and guidance from your school authority.

 Combine physical activity with academic content across subject areas to create active learning opportunities.
 Embed movement that’s relevant to the learning task at hand, or simply get students moving during curriculum-based instruction.
 Here are some examples:

 - Have students move around the classroom as they discuss, share, or reflect on a problem.